WeblateOrg/weblate/docs/usage.rst

 ~~~~~~~~

 The string uses three dots (...) instead of an ellipsis character (…).
 Using
-unicode character is in most cases better approach and looks better.
+Unicode character is in most cases better approach and looks better.

 .. seealso:: https://en.wikipedia.org/wiki/Ellipsis